-Have sales and marketing agree on a Customer Engagement Strategy.
-This is a holistic view of who, when, and how your company engages a customer.
+This is a holistic view of who, when, and how your company engages customers.
 It includes interaction beyond the sales account manager to such groups as customer success, account-based marketing, product marketing, and customer advocacy.

-Establish meaningful Metrics for all pillars of your customer engagement.
-Metrics may include: revenue impact, program recruitment, customer success stories, social media stats, impact on Net Promoter Score and renewal rates, and online product reviews.
+Metrics may include revenue impact, program recruitment, customer success stories, social media stats, impact on Net Promoter Score and renewal rates, and online product reviews.

-Leverage Technology wherever possible.
-For example, many of today’s reference management software solutions can be integrated with various CRM solutions and automate the processes you have established in your program for customer engagement, like developing a customer success story, tracking revenue to reference requests or nominating customers for the program.
+For example, many of today’s reference management software solutions can be integrated with various CRM solutions and automate the processes you have established in your program for customer engagement, like developing a customer success story, tracking revenue to reference requests, or nominating customers for the program.

 It Can Be Done

 Strategic customer advocacy programs do not operate alone, in a silo.
 They are integrated into your customer engagement strategy and your customer’s business.
 They are measured and tied back to the customer engagement strategy.

 They offer a platform for customers to become brand advocates.
 And finally, executive stakeholder alignment and support in these areas are crucial for aiding in your program transformation.